When you are a tax resident in Norway, you will be liable to pay tax to Norway on all income earned in Norway or abroad.

 Yields and profits you have received abroad will normally be liable for tax in Norway.
 You can also claim a deduction for any costs you have incurred.
 If you have securities such as shares, bonds, etc., you must state both the yield on the entire wealth and profits/losses on the securities that have been capitalised.
 Not all banks/managers abroad issue profit/loss statements.
 In such cases, you must calculate your profits/losses based on the statements that you have received from your bank/manager.
 Gains/losses must be calculated according to Norwegian rules.

 Share dividends you have received abroad will normally also be liable for tax in Norway.
-You must declare this in a separate form.
+You must declare this in your tax return.
 You can ask the foreign financial institution to send you a separate statement of your income.
 If you have a mutual fund which is invested in both shares and bonds/certificates/treasury bills (combination funds) or a fund which is only invested in bonds/certificates/treasury bills, you must specify the interest component of the gain in the mutual fund.
 You must also state your income from bonds and loans.

 If you've paid tax abroad on the same income that is liable for tax in Norway, you can claim a deduction from your Norwegian tax for the foreign tax.
-You must fill in a separate form concerning this.
+You must include this in your tax return.

 If you are resident in another country with your family and commute to Norway in order to work, you may not be liable for tax on income from abroad.